 The core audience of Session is geared towards men and women, age 16 to 75.
-It may seem like a large age gap, however we get very busy in certain part of our lives.
-As more youth struggle with the pressure of school life and using social media apps for the most part, introducing youth to the basic principles of meditation would be ideal.
+It may seem like a large age gap, however, we get very busy in a certain part of our lives.
+As more youth struggle with the pressure of school life and using social media apps, for the most part, introducing youth to the basic principles of meditation would be ideal.

 Seniors are using more mobile devices whether smartphone or tablets, need to take into account their well being.
 Taking a moment to rest from excessive screen time would be an added benefit.